-Jeremy has had a longstanding passion for music pedagogy.
-While maintaining a studio of private students, he was a freelance percussion instructor and arranger, often traveling around the Northeast with his various scholastic music ensembles to see his students perform.
-At age 21, he began teaching courses on ear training, music theory, and composition as a graduate student at SUNY Purchase College.
+Jeremy has had a longstanding passion for music education.
+While maintaining a studio of private students, he was a freelance percussion instructor and arranger, often traveling with various scholastic music ensembles to see his students perform.
+At age 21, he began teaching music courses as a graduate student at SUNY Purchase College.
 He currently teaches music theory at the University of California, Berkeley where he is a PhD candidate in composition.
 Jeremy has studied composition under Ken Ueno, Franck Bedrossian, Myra Melford, Du Yun, Huang Ruo, and Suzanne Farrin.
 Recent interests include hybrid composing setups (analogue and digital), recording studio production and technology, and augmenting the drum set using electronics.